 Just switch you Pen Tool mode into Paths and start creating a path.
 After completing the path press Ctrl + Enter on PC or Command + Enter on your Mac to turn that path into a selection.

 Still, even the Pen Tool is not enough to make selections around frizzy hair and create smooth masks.
 But, there are better tools to get that job done too.
+Watch video below.

-6) Trying To Design Vector Graphics
+6) Trying To Create Complex Designs Using Vector Graphics

 7) Changing Color Mode To Make B&W Images